 Luckily, there are a few ways to prevent mice and other rodents from moving into your home if you don’t already have an infestation.

 Since the only way rodents can get inside is through entry points to your home, it’s important to eliminate this.
 Make sure to check all potential entry points such as cracks, holes, torn window screens, spaces under doors, and anything else (rodents can squeeze into surprisingly small areas).
 If you hire professional extermination like Aptive, we ensure to identify entry points and help you eliminate them.

 If you’re suspicious of an infestation, you should ensure they have no access to your food.
 Storing your dry foods in glass can help deter an infestation (they can’t chew through glass).
 Make sure to keep the kitchen as clean as possible by immediately washing dishes, cleaning up spills, and ensuring there are no crumbs for them to nibble on.
 It’s also important to eliminate any sources of water they could be drinking.

 Mice and other rodents can be difficult to get rid of on your own since they spend most of their time hiding, plus they reproduce quickly.
 You might catch a few in traps, but there will be plenty of others where those came from.
 On top of this, it can be hard to utilize proper elimination methods if you don’t know the exact species of mice or rats.
 For example, roof rat extermination requires different methods than norway rat extermination because roof rats nest above ground.

 Luckily, Aptive Environmental offers rodent extermination services from fully trained pest professionals.
-Plus, you don’t have to worry about the rodents returning – our lifetime guarantee ensures that we will come back for free if the pests we exterminate come back.
+Plus, you don’t have to worry about the rodents returning – our service ensures that we will come back at no additional cost if the pests we exterminate come back.
 We take extensive measures to keep the infestation away for good!